koendv/paste_dispenser/README.md

 ![](https://github.com/koendv/paste_dispenser/raw/master/kicad/paste_dispenser/paste_dispenser_front.png)

 This is a controller board for [solder paste dispensers](https://www.thingiverse.com/thing:1119914).
-The controller supports a unipolar or bipolar stepper motor, a foot pedal switch, an OLED display, and a menu system.
+The controller supports unipolar or bipolar stepper motors, a foot pedal switch, an OLED display, and a menu system.
 The board has been designed with easy soldering in mind.

 ## Foot switch